LSEG-API-Samples/Article.DSS.Python.REST.RicMapping/DSS_RicSearch.md

-### Step 5 Post the T&C Request to DSS REST server and check response status
+### Step 5 Post the T&C HTTP Request to DSS REST server and check response status
-Construct the Extraction request header and **Post** the T&C request to DSS server and poll the request status from DSS server
+Construct the Extraction request header and **Post** the T&C HTTP request to DSS server.

 	_extractReqHeader = makeExtractHeader( authToken )
 	#Step 5 Post the T&C Request to DSS REST server